 But alcohol is not life-giving – not by any stretch of the imagination.
 According to NCADD, “[more] than half of all adults have a family history of alcoholism or problem drinking, and more than 7 million children live in a household where at least one parent is dependent on or has abused alcohol…Alcoholism is the 3rd leading lifestyle-related cause of death in the nation.
 Excessive alcohol use is responsible for 2.5 million years of potential life lost annually, or an average of about 30 years of potential life lost for each death”.

 It doesn’t matter how many lives are lost or homes destroyed.
-It doesn’t matter how many innocent children are traumatized or predisposed to alcohol use disorder.
+It doesn’t matter how many innocent children are traumatized or predisposed to alcohol use disorder in New Hampshire.
 No one wants to “be the change” in terms of shifting cultural attitudes toward drinking.
 But why?
 Why is alcohol “not as bad as other drugs?”

 Alcohol is a drug – and its popularity and pervasiveness make it arguably one of the most sinister.
 It runs under the radar, undetected and unquestioned.
 A drug is simply a substance that has a mind-altering effect.
 However, when most people imagine drug use, they think of syringes, crack pipes and homelessness.
 It’s easier to view troublesome things from a distance.
 No one wants to examine their own backyard.
 There are two kinds of fear: “Alcohol use disorder can’t possibly happen to me,” and “I don’t want to do any work on myself.
 That kind of growth is for other people.”
 As for those who acknowledge their alcohol use disorder but put down other substance users, that, too, comes from a place of fear.
 The human ego wants to be seen as “better than,” whether you are someone who is dependent on substances or not.
 Unfortunately, substance use disorder shouldn’t be an ego or moral issue – but it has been stuck in that mold “ever since man first crushed grapes”.
 Substance use disorder is a disease issue.
 Substance use of any kind has the capacity to permanently rewire the brain – or to prey on brain wiring that has already been made vulnerable by trauma.
 This rewiring creates the uncontrollable compulsion to continue using at any cost.
 Substance use disorder passes disease process criteria with flying colors: It is chronic (endures over time), progressive (has increasingly serious consequences without treatment), and potentially fatal.